Athenian Treasury: The site of Delphi

-It is important to note the historical and geographical importance of the area in which the Athenian treasury is located.
 The Athenians, Siphnians, and the Sikyonians each had their own treasury lining the pathway to the Temple of Apollo, at the site of Delphi.
 The geographical location of the Temple of Apollo was significant in Greek mythology as it was the destination where two eagles, placed at opposite ends of the earth by Zeus, met.

 This temple was considered an oracle, where Apollo could communicate to humans through the Pythia.
-The Greeks, their leaders and other foreign leaders journeyed to the temple of Apollo seeking advice from the Pythia, despite misinterpretations often leading to twists in fate.
+The Greeks, their leaders, and other foreign leaders journeyed to the temple of Apollo seeking advice from the Pythia, despite misinterpretations often leading to twists in fate.

 Much like the Olympics today, the site of Delphi hosted the Pythian Games as a dedication to Apollo, in the site's Greek theater.
-As well as athletic competitions, the Pythian Games also held poetry, dance and music contests, drawing in spectators and crowds.
-The presence of the oracle and the Pythian Games, allowed the Athenians to showcase their treasury on an international scale.
+As well as athletic competitions, the Pythian Games also held poetry, dance, and music contests, drawing in spectators and crowds.
+The presence of the oracle and the Pythian Games allowed the Athenians to showcase their treasury on an international scale.